0godfatherdev/godfather/README.md

 - 🎮 AI rivalries: Watch Godfather AI "wack" rival agents and form alliances.
 - 📊 Staking: Earn rewards by staking GFC and supporting the ecosystem.
 - 💎 NFT integration: Unlock exclusive content, AI-generated art, and more.

 ---

-## 💰 Launch Contributions

-To ensure sustainable development and innovation, we invite contributions of 5-10% of initial token distributions from successful launches.

-> **Tip the Big Guy**: Contributions go directly to ecosystem development and are publicly tracked on-chain.
-[View Wallet](https://solscan.io/account/AM84n1iLdxgVTAyENBcLdjXoyvjentTbu5Q6EpKV1PeG).

----